-- Any income arising from an international transaction shall be computed having regard to the arm's length price. - > The allowance for any expense or interest arising from an international transaction or specified domestic transaction1 shall also be determined having regard to the arm's length price. - > Where in an international transaction or specified domestic transaction, - two or more associated enterprises - enter into a mutual agreement or arrangement for the apportionment of, or any contribution to, any cost incurred the cost apportioned to (contributed by), any such enterprise shall be determined having regard to the arm's length price of such benefit, service or facility.
+- Any income arising from an international transaction shall be computed having regard to the arm's length price. - > The allowance for any expense or interest arising from an international transaction or specified domestic transaction1 shall also be determined having regard to the arm's length price. - Where in an international transaction or specified domestic transaction, - two or more associated enterprises - enter into a mutual agreement or arrangement for the apportionment of, or any contribution to, any cost incurred - in connection with a benefit, service or facility provided to any such enterprises, the cost apportioned to (contributed by), any such enterprise shall be determined having regard to the arm's length price of such benefit, service or facility.